ryan-p-randall/ryan-p-randall.github.io/_pages/uses.md

 ### Utilities

 - [Bartender](https://www.macbartender.com/Bartender5/) is a paid utility that keeps all your menu items nice and orderly.
 - [Bunch](https://bunchapp.co/), a free utility, is one of Brett Terpstra's many amazing tools.
 It lets you quickly automate things for MacOS.
 What kind of things?
-When I had chat shifts multiple times a week, I set it to always do this, from one single click:
+When I had chat shifts multiple times a week, I automated this entire bunch of actions, all just from one single click:
-    - 1. Remember to check the shared Library email account and respond to any messages,
+    1. Remember to check the shared Library email account and respond to any messages,
-    - 2. Open one app,
+    2. Open one app,
-    - 3. Open another app,
+    3. Open another app,
-    - 4. Log into a web-based chat client,
+    4. Log into a web-based chat client,
-    - 5. And keep my display from falling asleep if I had to go grab a glass of water in the other room.
+    5. And keep my display from falling asleep for the next couple hours, so I'd still hear the "new chat" alert if I'd gone to grab a glass of water in the next room.
 - [Lungo](https://sindresorhus.com/lungo) is an inexpensive menu bar tool for MacOS that can keep your screen/computer awake.
 The same developer makes a ton of [other tools](https://sindresorhus.com/apps), many of them free.
 This one's definitely worth what little I paid for it, though.
 - [PopClip](https://www.popclip.app/) is a great paid utility that provides a bunch of small tools for text.
 Want to quickly sort a list?
 Want to know word or character count, anywhere?
 Want to change something from all caps to sentence case?
 It does all that and more!
 - [Rectangle](https://rectangleapp.com/) is a gratis utility that lets you move your windows in MacOS using just keyboard commands.
 I never realized how much I'd benefit from something like this until I started using it.